Regd.No.: 126198/071/072

 Day 5 : Trek to Moreni 2,275m – 06 hrs.

-After Sibang, walk leads on the North West route through several Pelma and Dhule farm villages and with scattered farm hamlets, then walking on the gradual winding trail for couple of hours, and then leading uphill with a climb passing number of isolated villages, and then completing the walk of the day at Moreni for overnight camp in this small farm village, with time for short walk.
+After Sibang, the walk leads on the North West route through several Pelma and Dhule farm villages and scattered farm hamlets, then walking on the gradual winding trail for a couple of hours, and then leading uphill with a climb passing a number of isolated villages, and then completing the walk of the day at Moreni for an overnight camp in this small farm village, with time for a short walk.

 Food